ninewise/dissertation/umgap/figures/misclassifications/supplementary-table.md

 # Analysis of misclassifications per Operational Taxonomic Unit

 This file contains an in-depth analysis in which we investigate the accuracy of the taxonomic profilings of UMGAP.
-This analysis uses a single setting of the UMGAP pipeline (high-precision) and reports accuracy metrics per operational taxonomic unit (OTU), i.e. all (paired-end) reads are grouped per OTU from which they were extracted/generated.
+This analysis uses a single setting of UMGAP (high-precision) and reports accuracy metrics per operational taxonomic unit (OTU), i.e. all (paired-end) reads are grouped per OTU from which they were extracted/generated.
 We still use species as the target rank, but in a less stringent way compared to the MetaBenchmark.

 We performed the analysis on both datasets, used in the manuscript for parameter tuning (smaller dataset; 10 OTUs) and benchmarking (larger